gfrison/gfrison.github.io/_posts/2025-09-15-adaptive-programming-systems.md

 Empowering users to modify software without the help of professional developers is a way to make it more resilient to the changes that occur over time and to extend the application's longevity.
 As mentioned before, this can't be achieved by eliminating the essential complexity of the problem.
 The user - whether programmer or _empowered_ user - necessarily needs to understand the problem first and then implement a solution.
 As Einstein said, _"95% of the time is spent understanding the problem; the little rest is on finding the solution"_; the essential complexity is the critical part that programming must address first.

 For human agents, **programming is a logical task, not a language-based one**.
 The brain is not just parsing text when interpreting a program.
 Rather, it is actively simulating the program's behavior, following its logical sense and interpreting the effects.
 It's quite a different cognitive process than following a text or a flow of thoughts.
-This may be why a fully committed programmer may exhibit contrasting language attitudes, as vague stereotypes circulating around _nerds_  may confirm.
+This may be why a fully committed programmer may exhibit contrasting language attitudes - as vague stereotypes circulating around _nerds_  may confirm.

 Evidence of the logical nature of programming can be seen in the tools usually offered by programming systems.
 Debuggers, code highlighting, code formatting, and other visualization tools are aimed at not exceeding the memory span and to focus user's attention where it really matters.
 Those tools are designed for lowering the cognitive load of the mental module charged with the programming task.

-What about AI agents?
+## What about AI agents?
 Is their path toward code generation similar to human programming?

 Large language/reasoning models (LLRMs) show excellent results in many different tasks, demonstrating a general intelligence, but with uneven performance.
 To put it simply, LLRMs are essentially next-token predictors, trained to provide a probability distribution of what comes next in a given sequence of symbols.
 I'm afraid, it is evident that the answer to the previous question is negative.
 LLRMs are not even close, in abstract terms, to the way humans program.
 This is not, per se, an insurmountable problem; it just helps to understand why some problems may occur when using those agents to generate code.
 Recurrent complaints with LLRMs are summarized as follows: